-No to Violence (NTV) is committed to the responsible handling and protection of the privacy of personal information which the organisation collects, holds, and administers and to protecting an individual’s right to privacy.
-Accordingly, NTV is committed to full compliance with its privacy obligations including those under the Privacy Act 1988 (Cth), the Health Records Act, Privacy and Data Protection Act 2014, Charter of Human Rights and Responsibilities 2006 and the Freedom of Information Act 1982.
+No to Violence (NTV) is committed to responsibly handle and protect the privacy of Personal Information which the organisation collects, holds, and administers, and to protect an individual’s right to privacy.
+Accordingly, NTV is committed to full compliance with its privacy obligations.
+This includes Personal Information collected from job applicants, clients, funding bodies and members.

 NTV recognises the essential right of individuals to have their information administered in ways which they would reasonably expect – protected on one hand, and made accessible to them on the other.
 These privacy values are reflected in and supported by the organisation’s core values and ethics.
 NTV collects and administers a range of personal information for the purposes of membership, and providing telephone counselling and referrals to men who use violence; men who are victims of violence, family members, colleagues, and acquaintances of men who use violence; and other workers in the Family Violence sector.
 The organisation is committed to satisfying all legal and ethical obligations regarding the protection of personal, private, and confidential information.